Homas/ioc2rpz/docs/protocols.md

 - Zone transfers (AXFR/IXFR) require TCP
 - Management commands require TCP (or DoT)
 - Default TCP timeout: 3000ms (`?TCPTimeout`)
+- Accept calls use a 30-second timeout; on timeout the worker re-enters the accept loop instead of blocking indefinitely (the timeout applies only to waiting for a new connection, not to an in-progress transfer)

 ```bash
 # AXFR zone transfer over TCP